vanallenlab/automated_DbGaP_DataRetrieval/README.md

 # Automated dbGaP Data Retrieval
-FireCloud methods that Retrieves DbGaP SRA files and converts them to BAM files.
+FireCloud methods that retrieve DbGaP SRA files and output BAM and/or FASTQ files.

 Check in what format the SRA files were initially submitted to dbGaP.
 If you want to check whether a run is aligned you can run sra-stat on it: